BMaloneyy/ARPS_Conveyor/README.md

 # APRS_Conveyor
-Conveyor_controls = source code for node as well as executable for node.
+Conveyor_node = source code for node as well as executable for node.
 Conveyor_interfaces = interfaces for node